Course Outline

 View Event →

 “I can’t” and “I don’t want to” exist on a continuum in the brain—motivation isn’t an on/off switch.
 Motivation and motor control are part of a single unified process driven by the neurotransmitter dopamine.
 Examining how dopamine works provides an opportunity to question our assumptions about reward, anticipation, and self-control.
+This biological lens helps reframe challenges with task initiation and multi-step directions, allowing us to question our assumptions about procrastination and the Pervasive Drive for Autonomy (PDA).

 View Event →

-Week 6: The Prefrontal Cortex
+The Prefrontal Cortex & Neuroplasticity

-Week 6: The Prefrontal Cortex
+The Prefrontal Cortex & Neuroplasticity

 The prefrontal cortex (PFC) is sometimes called the brain's "decision center."
 Although it's true that the PFC plays an important role in simulating, predicting, and planning, it is deeply linked with emotional processing.
 We'll unpack the notions of "decision-making" and "executive function" and learn about how emotional processes shape our choices and behaviors.